bullionder/Todo-telegram_bot/README.md

 Description:
 Telegram bot for managing, tracking and deleting to-do tasks.
 I sends http requests to Todo-backend application which is responsible for communicating with database.

-Tech stack: Java 11, Maven, SpringBoot 3, JPA, MySQL DB, Lombok, FlyAway, Gradle, Swagger 3
+Tech stack: Java 11, Maven, SpringBoot 3, JPA, MySQL DB, Lombok, Swagger 3